umich-brcf-bioinf/2022-11-14-umich-rnaseq-demystified/source/Module00_Introduction.md

    RNA-Seq analysis on their own.
 It assumes a very basic familiarity with genetics, the command line, and R or R-Studio.

- - The first day will be a mix of hands-on content and lecture-style components, while the second day will primarily be a hands-on experience.

  - Please let us know if there is anything we can do to improve the workshop experience.

  - Our purpose is not to be exhaustive, there is a lot that we cannot cover in